woj-tek/petozoltan.github.io/_posts/2016-06-18-when-to-avoid-inheritance.md

 #### Do not create parent class if you find that it must be modified when a child class is added or modified

-This is a violation of the *Single Responsibility Principle*.
-The parent class should have only one reason to change.
-It should not be aware of the children.
+This is a violation of the *Open/Closed Principle*.
+The parent class should not be modified when a new descendant class is added.

 #### Do not create parent class if you do not plan to use it as a declaration type